Peshawar: Durrani Empire

 Peshawar's Bala Hissar fort was once the royal residence of the Durrani Afghan kings.

 In 1747, Peshawar was taken by Ahmad Shah Durrani, founder of the Afghan Durrani Empire.
 The city was captured in spring of 1758 by the Maratha Confederacy in alliance with the Sikhs.
 Before that, the fort of Peshawar was being guarded by Durrani troops under Timur Shah Durrani and Jahan Khan.
-When Raghunathrao, Malhar Rao Holkar and Sikh alliance of Charat Singh and Jassa Singh Ahluwalia left Peshawar, Tukoji Rao Holkar was appointed as the representative in this area ofgain the sub-continent.
+When Raghunathrao, Malhar Rao Holkar and Sikh alliance of Charat Singh and Jassa Singh Ahluwalia left Peshawar, Tukoji Rao Holkar was appointed as the representative in this area.

-In the following year Ahmad Shah agin occupied the city.
+In the following year Ahmad Shah again occupied the city.
 Under the reign of his son Timur Shah, the Mughal practice of using Kabul as a summer capital and Peshawar as a winter capital was reintroduced, with the practice maintained until the Sikh invasion.
 Peshawar's Bala Hissar Fort served as the residence of Afghan kings during their winter stay in Peshawar, and it was noted to be the main centre of trade between Bukhara and India by British explorer William Moorcroft during the late 1700s.
 Peshawar was at the centre of a productive agricultural region that provided much of north India's dried fruit.

 Timur Shah's grandson, Mahmud Shah Durrani, became king, and quickly seized Peshawar from his half-brother, Shah Shuja Durrani.
 Shah Shujah was then himself proclaimed king in 1803, and recaptured Peshawar while Mahmud Shah was imprisoned at Bala Hissar fort until his eventual escape.
 In 1809, the British sent an emissary to the court of Shah Shujah in Peshawar, marking the first diplomatic meeting between the British and Afghans.
 His half-brother Mahmud Shah then allied himself with the Barakzai Pashtuns, and captured Peshawar once again and reigned until the Battle of Nowshera in March 1823.